 Justin Van Kleeck

 Co-founder & Executive Director

 Justin Van Kleeck has a Ph.D. in English and is a freelance writer, educator, and community organizer.
 Justin spends most of his time working at the Triangle Chicken Advocates microsanctuary, which he and his wife founded in 2014, and which inspired them to start The Microsanctuary Movement later that year.
 He also founded and contributes to the radical vegan blog Striving with Systems.
-Justin currently serves as the Sanctuary & Microsanctuary Advisor for A Well-Fed World and as a grant advisor for The Pollination Project.
+Justin currently serves as the Sanctuary & Microsanctuary Advisor for A Well-Fed World.

 Mary Britton Clouse